breez/breez-sdk-swift/README.md

 Any changes to the Breez SDK, the Swift bindings, and the configuration of this Swift package must be made via the [breez-sdk](https://github.com/breez/breez-sdk) repo.

 To release a new version of this package, go to the Actions tab of this GitHub repository.
-The select the *Release* workflow and run it on the main branch.
+The select the *Publish Swift Package* workflow and run it on the main branch.
 It will ask for a version as input.
 This allows you to specify the version (e.g., *0.0.1*) of the [breez-sdk](https://github.com/breez/breez-sdk) repository that will be released as a Swift package.